What is Helios?

 If your IT is experienced with standard server environments, there is a very good chance they will be required to learn little to nothing that is new to them in order to install Helios.

 Yes and no, but mostly yes.

-Having said that, virtualization or type-1 native hypervisors are perfectly acceptable like KVM.
+Having said that, virtualisation or type-1 native hypervisors are perfectly acceptable like KVM.
 This is common place in data centres around the world.
 This is probably what you want.

 System administrators need to manage large infrastructures by abstracting customer needs from the underlying hardware that may need to change from time to time.
 Software engineers require the efficiencies of high performance computing that must have direct access to hardware to be useful in some circumstance.
 A type-1 hypervisor reconciles these needs.